Silver Sonntak

 He started his rowing training in 1991, coached by Mihkel Leppik and Tatjana Jaanson.
 He graduated from Tallinn University of Applied Sciences in 2000, with a degree in automotive technology.

-He has won Estonian championships in 29 times.
-In 2004 he was a reserve competitor for Estonian rower team in 2004 Summer Olympics in Athena.
+He has won the Estonian championships 29 times.
+In 2004 he was a reserve competitor for the Estonian rowing team at the 2004 Summer Olympics in Athens.

-In 2002 he was chosen as Estonian Rowing Association's best male rower (Sõudeliidu parim meessõudja).
+In 2002 he was chosen as the Estonian Rowing Association's best male rower (Sõudeliidu parim meessõudja).